 Here we take you through everything you need to know about this useful vacation tool.

-What is MyMagic+?
+What is My Disney Experience?

 Walt Disney Parks and Resorts introduced My Disney Experience as a way to help guests plan their Disney World vacations, saying the program “is using technology to make it easier than ever before for guests to make the most of their Walt Disney World visit.”
 Essentially it’s a collection of technologies that guests use to plan almost all aspects of a Walt Disney World vacation.
 This includes both the online DisneyWorld.com feature called My Disney Experience and the My Disney Experience app.

 - Get more information on all Walt Disney World Resort has to offer, from resort hotels and attractions to dining and merchandise.